malltaf/zsh-oh-installer/README.md

 ```
 bash -c "$(wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh -O -)"
 ```
-Also the script will clarify: remove or install, install for the root (only in Linux), which theme to install.
+Also the script will clarify: remove or install, which theme to install.

 ### Installation options
 The script can install or remove zsh with oh-my-zsh.
 It will be asked at the first stage.